ssmkhrj/tic-tac-toe-react/README.md

 ![Improvement-2](README-Imgs/improvement-2.png)

-## Using two loops to render the squares
+## Use two loops to render the squares

 In this improvement we need to make the render method of the Board component more efficient.
 Currently we have hardcoded the 9 squares that we need to render, which isn't quite neat, instead we can use a nested loop for this.